 Guardian breeds may have originally been designed to protect people, livestock or property - sometimes all three - and many of them are very old breeds, or can trace their ancestry back to these ancient dogs.

-The most well-known guardian breed is probably the Rottweiler, followed by the Doberman Pinscher.
+The most well-known guardian breed is probably the Rottweiler, followed by the Doberman Pinscher, and the German Shepherd.

 These types of dogs are often misunderstood in general, and misrepresented by the media.

-They're usually big dogs, but usually not high-energy when adult and are confident and friendly.
+They're usually big dogs, but not necessarily high-energy when adult, and are confident and friendly.

 A strong guardian breed isn't a great choice for first time dog owner because they need a confident leader who won't be afraid of their 'reputation', but who also understands that they need gentle, loving handling not loud, physical or rough treatment.